asyncutils.console#

 BANNER: ClassVar[str]#

-A %-formattable string representating the template of the banner to be shown when the console starts.
+A %-formattable string representing the template of the banner to be shown when the console starts.

 CAN_USE_PYREPL: ClassVar[bool]#